Can I transfer credits into the program or receive credit for my experience?

 Where will my clinical sites be located?

-We have sites throughout the region.
+We have sites throughout the region as well as sites located throughout NYS and other parts of the country.
 We currently have affiliation agreements with many area hospital systems.
 Primarily these will be in St. Lawrence, Jefferson, and Franklin counties.
-You may have to drive some distance, so a reliable vehicle is suggested.
+We also have rotations that are considered ‘away’ meaning that you may have to drive some distance, so a reliable vehicle is suggested.

 What kinds of practices will I rotate through?